Triviality and small pots

 HMRC Pensions Tax Manual - PTM063300: Uncrystallised funds pension lump sum (UFPLS) (opens in a new window)

 The provider or scheme trustee is required to apply tax at the basic rate regardless of the amount of tax the individual is actually liable for.
 This means the amount of tax the provider or scheme trustee deducts may be greater or less than the amount which should apply to the individual.
-If the individual thinks they have paid too much or not enough tax then they will need to discuss this with HMRC.
+If the individual think they have paid too much or not enough tax then they will need to discuss this with HMRC.

 HMRC Pensions Tax Manual - PTM063700: Small pension payments - Taxation (opens in a new window)

-A. Multiply the individual's annual pension before commutation by 20, unless HMRC has agreed to the use of an alternative valuation factor.
+You need to multiply the individual's annual pension before commutation by 20, unless HMRC has agreed to the use of an alternative valuation factor.
 Tax-free cash lump sums, excluding those provided by commutation, are valued using a factor of 1:1 and are added to the above value.

 HMRC Pensions Tax Manual - PTM063500: Trivial commutation lump sum - Valuing pension rights (opens in a new window)

-The small lump sum rules allow someone aged 55 (or aged 57 from 6 April 2028) or over to take a lump sum of no more than £10,000 so long as that extinguishes their rights under the scheme (occupational) or arrangement (personal pension or stakeholder) plan.
+The small lump sum rules allow someone aged 55 or over to take a lump sum of no more than £10,000 so long as that extinguishes their rights under the scheme (occupational) or arrangement (personal pension or stakeholder) plan.
+For personal pension or stakeholder arrangements, three such lump sums can be taken in somebody's lifetime.
+There is no limit to the number of unrelated* occupational schemes that can be commuted in this way.

 * If the scheme is a larger pension scheme, there is no need to include rights under a related scheme.
 A larger pension scheme is one that has at least 50 members and meets various other conditions.